 Guest agrees that if at any time within 14 days prior to embarkation, Guest tests positive for COVID-19, exhibits signs or symptoms of COVID-19, has had close contact with a person confirmed or suspected as having COVID-19, or Norwegian otherwise determines in its sole discretion that Guest is unfit to board because of any communicable illness, Norwegian will deny boarding to such Guest.
-Under these circumstances, unless Norwegian determines that Guest has failed to comply with Norwegian’s COVID-19 Policies and Procedures or this Contract, any Guest denied boarding because of a known or suspected infection with COVID-19 will be entitled to a refund, or an optional future cruise credit equal in value to the amount Guest paid to Norwegian, subject to Guest providing verification satisfactory to Norwegian of results of tests administered by providers other than those retained by Norwegian.
-For further details, refer to Norwegian’s refund and cancellation policy at https://www.ncl.com/refund-and-cancellation-policy-covid-19.
-Under no circumstances shall Norwegian have any other liability for any compensation or other damages whatsoever, including but not limited to compensation for lodging or travel.
+Under these circumstances cancellation charges will apply and we will not be liable for any compensation or other damages whatsoever, including but not limited to compensation for lodging or travel.

 (f) Guest Testing Positive for COVID-19 During Cruise.

-Guest understands and agrees that if, after boarding, and even if Guest has fully complied with all COVID-19 Policies and Procedures, Guest tests positive for COVID-19 or exhibits signs or symptoms of COVID-19, Norwegian may disembark, refuse reboarding after a shore excursion, or quarantine Guest as well as members of Guest’s travelling party, or take other steps which Norwegian determines, in its sole discretion, are necessary under the circumstances to protect the health and well-being of others.
-Under these circumstances, any such Guest with a known or suspected case of infection with COVID-19 who is disembarked, refused re-boarding, or quarantined shall be entitled to a prorated refund, or an optional prorated future cruise credit for the unused portion of the Cruise Fare.
-For further details, refer to Norwegian’s refund and cancellation policy at https://www.ncl.com/refund-and-cancellation-policy-covid-19.
+Guest understands and agrees that if, after boarding, and even if Guest has fully complied with all COVID-19 Policies and Procedures, Guest tests positive for COVID-19 or exhibits signs or symptoms of COVID-19, Norwegian may disembark, refuse reboarding after a shore excursion, or quarantine Guest as well as members of Guest's travelling party, or take other steps which Norwegian determines, in its sole discretion, are necessary under the circumstances to protect the health and well-being of others.
+No refund will be given in such circumstances.
 Each such Guest is responsible for all other related costs and fines, including without limitation travel expense.
 Under no circumstances shall Norwegian be liable to any such Guest for any costs, damages or expenses whatsoever incurred by any Passenger.

 - Guest's Agreement: The Guest agrees to abide by the rules of Norwegian, including, but not limited to, the rules and regulations particularly set forth herein and in particular Norwegian’s COVID-19 Policies and Procedures set forth in Section 34 and on Norwegian’s website at https://www.ncl.com/safe and to follow the lawful instructions of the vessel's officers and crew, at all times.
 The Guest accepts that failure to do so constitutes a material breach of this Guest Ticket Contract which may subject the Guest, as well as any accompanying Guest(s), to involuntary disembarkation without liability whatsoever to Norwegian for any refund or any other related loss or expense to the Guest, and any accompanying Guest(s).

-- Norwegian's Right to Confine, or Refuse or Revoke Passage: The Guest recognizes and agrees that Norwegian reserves the right, without incurring liability of any kind, to refuse or revoke passage to, or confine to a stateroom, or refuse to reboard after going ashore any Guest who, in the sole judgment of Norwegian or vessel's medical personnel, may be refused admission into a port of landing or into the country of destination, or may be suffering from a contagious disease, or fails to abide by Norwegian’s COVID-19 Polices and Procedures as described in Section 34 above or on Norwegians website at https://www.ncl.com/safe or for any other cause may endanger themselves or others, or become obnoxious to others.
+- Norwegian's Right to Confine, or Refuse or Revoke Passage: The Guest recognises and agrees that Norwegian reserves the right, without incurring liability of any kind, to refuse or revoke passage to, or confine to a stateroom, or refuse to reboard after going ashore any Guest who, in the sole judgment of Norwegian or vessel's medical personnel, may be refused admission into a port of landing or into the country of destination, or may be suffering from a contagious disease, or fails to abide by Norwegian's COVID-19 Polices and Procedures as described in Section 34 above or on Norwegians website at https://www.ncl.com/safe or for any other cause may endanger themselves or others, or become obnoxious to others.
+Carrier further reserves the right to refuse to transport a Guest and/or remove a Guest from any property, facility and/or vessel operated by Carrier if the Guest refuses to comply with any law, government order or regulation, possesses illegal drugs, possesses weapons of any kind, exhibits inappropriate behaviour in the sole discretion of Carrier, appears on any sex offender list, fails to comply with Carrier's Guest Ticket Contract, and/or fails to abide by any of Carrier's policies, including but not limited to the Ship's rules and/or Carrier's Code of Conduct.
 Any Guest who is refused passage or otherwise denied any advertised benefit or service under this paragraph shall not be entitled to receive any compensation whatsoever, except as otherwise provided herein or as required by law, and shall become liable for any resulting expenses incurred by Norwegian.
 Guest acknowledges that it is Norwegian’s policy that all Guests must be at the designated point of pre-embarkation procedures at the designated time noted on their cruise documents for the port of embarkation as well as two (2) hours before departure at all ports of call and agrees that it is the Guest’s responsibility not to miss such final deadline.
-Any Guest who fails to arrive at the designated pre-embarkation point at the time set forth in their cruise documents is at risk of being left at the port of embarkation or port of call.
+Any Guest who fails to arrive at the designated pre- embarkation point at the time set forth in their cruise documents is at risk of being left at the port of embarkation or port of call.
 In such event, Norwegian shall have the right without notice to depart without the Guest and Guest shall be fully responsible to pay for or indemnify Norwegian from all expenses incurred to rejoin the vessel at the next port or for his/her own return passage, including, but not limited to, government fees or fines, visa fees, subsistence, lodging, air fare, launch fare, car hire or agency fees.
 In such event, Guest shall not be entitled to a refund and shall be deemed to have breached this ticket contract.
 Further, in such event, the entire fare shall be deemed fully earned by Norwegian and no portion thereof shall be recoverable by Guest.